nvim-tree/nvim-tree.lua/README.md

 ### Features
 - better default colors (use vim highlight groups)
-- create proper highlight groups or add highlight function to give the user ability to setup colors themselves
 - bufferize leafs of node being closed so when opening again the node, we open every directory that was previously open